with-watson/watson-services-pipeline-app/FRAMEWORK.md

 # Watson Services Pipeline

 A Pipeline framework based on Node.js and Loopback.
-This implementation is based on the Watson Strategic Partnerships Engineering Framework.
+This implementation is based on the Watson Strategic Partnerships Engineering Framework and makes use of Loopback as the base server implementation.

 ## Pipeline High-Level Concepts